tbgh011/kepler/README.md

 - Projects — save and reload all processing settings to a named .kproj file; separate image and project folders remembered between sessions
 - Preview rotation with batch sync and export
 - Batch processing with animation export (WebP/GIF)
-- **Planetary de-rotation** — co-add multiple sharpened stacks captured over 20–30 minutes using true oblate-ellipsoid geometry, IAU-2018 pole orientation and JPL Horizons ephemeris, supporting Jupiter (CM II), Saturn (CM III), and Mars (CM I)
+- **Planetary de-rotation** — co-add multiple sharpened stacks captured over 20–30 minutes using true oblate-ellipsoid geometry, IAU-2018 pole orientation and JPL Horizons ephemeris, supporting Jupiter (CM II), Saturn (CM III), and Mars (CM I).
+A **De-rotation LD** control softens the disc limb to suppress bright fringes and dark halos on the stacked result
-- **Image Measurement** — wireframe (limb, equator, grid, and Saturn's rings) fitted to every frame with F11 or by hand.
-It measures the disc centre, size and the pole's orientation on your sensor, so images need no pre-rotation and drift between frames is corrected
+- **Image Measurement** — a wireframe (limb, equator, grid, and Saturn's rings) fitted to every frame with F11 or by hand.
+It measures the disc center, size and the pole's orientation on your sensor, so images need no pre-rotation and drift between frames is corrected.
+A **Measurement LD** compensation brightens the limb in the preview so the disc edge is easy to see and fit

 ## Download
 See the [Releases page](https://github.com/tbgh011/kepler/releases) to download the latest version.